 - Bryophytes all reproduce using spores rather than seeds and don’t produce wood, fruit or flowers.

 - Their life-cycle is dominated by a gametophyte generation which provides support and nutrients for the spore producing growth form known as the sporophyte.

-Some Bryophyte species have evolved special tissue which allows them to transport water and other substances through their tissue.
+Some bryophyte species have evolved special tissue which allows them to transport water and other substances through their tissue.
 However, the tissue doesn’t contain lignin, an essential protein found in true vascular tissue.
-This specialized tissue is therefore not considered to be vascular tissue although it does a respectable job of performing a similar function.
+This specialized tissue is, therefore, not considered to be vascular tissue, although it does a respectable job of transporting water.

 Bryophytes are all pretty small plants as they are limited in size by poor transport methods for water, gases and other compounds.
-Even the largest moss can only grow as tall as 50cm but much larger colonies of bryophytes can often be found.
+Even the largest moss only grows to 50cm tall but much larger colonies of bryophytes can often be found.
 These colonies are made up of many smaller individuals that work together to absorb and retain water.

 How does their life-cycle work?

 Like all land plants, bryophytes have a life-cycle that alternates with each generation.
 One generation is known as the gametophyte and the second is the sporophyte.
 The gametophyte produces haploid spores with only have the genetic material of gametophyte cells.
 The sporophyte is grown when released spores germinate in a new environment and begin dividing.
 For bryophytes, the gametophyte is the most obvious generation.
 The sporophyte is usually very small and dependent on the gametophyte for support and nutrients.
 The following sporophyte generation occurs when a sperm from one gametophyte fertilizes an egg from another gametophyte.
 Fertilization is only possible when gametophytes are covered with a thin layer of water which can allow the sperm to travel through towards a neighboring gametophyte.